 - Blisters in or around the mouth and throat, causing feeding problems or swallowing difficulty

-- Blisters on the skin as a result of minor injury or temperature change
+- Blisters on the skin as a result of minor injury or temperature change, especially of the feet

 - Blistering that is present at birth